Varad32/British-Airways-Virtual-Internship/README.md

-#British-Airways-Virtual-Internship - The Forage
+British-Airways-Virtual-Internship - The Forage

-disclaimer: I got this virtual internship from the theforage.com website In this virtual intership, I was given 2 task's.
+Disclaimer: I got this virtual internship from the theforage.com website

+In this virtual internship, I was given 2 task's.